 Prerequisite: ELE205

 A review of Op-Amps and Digital IC families.
 Design of analog signal conditioning circuits.
-Design of power supplies using IC regulators.
 Op-amp applications.
 Design of systems for measuring and displaying the measured values on LEDs.
 Applications of ADC, DAC, and counter ICs.
-Optoisolators, triacs, and control of high-voltage systems and actuators.
 Design of signal generators.
-Applications of commonly used ICs such as VCO, PLL, Timer IC.
+Applications of commonly used ICs such as VCO

 Introduction to VLSI design.
 Review of MOSFET and basic logic gates in CMOS.
 CMOS gates time delay, CMOS layers, designing FET arrays, stick diagrams, layouts of CMOS circuits.
 Fabrication of CMOS ICs.
 Advanced techniques in CMOS logic circuits.
 DRAM, SRAM, ROM designs.